-I am a historian of film, and my research focuses on the history of cinema in Britain, especially during the early twentieth century.
-I am also interested in film exhibition, cinema-going and LGBT/queer film history.
-I joined Lincoln in 2016 as Lecturer in Film and Television History.
-Before that, I studied at the University of Cambridge, and was a postdoctoral Research Associate and Teaching Fellow in Film Studies at University College London.
+I am a Senior Lecturer in Film and Television History, based in the Lincoln School of Film and Media and the School of History and Heritage.
+My research focuses on the history of cinema in Britain, especially during the early twentieth century.
+I am also interested in film exhibition, cinema-going, and representations of gender and sexuality in film, including histories of LGBTQ cinema.
+Before joining Lincoln in 2016, I studied at the University of Cambridge, and was a postdoctoral Research Associate and Teaching Fellow at University College London.

-I teach on a number of modules in the Film and Television and History BA programmes, and I am a Personal Tutor for History students.
+I teach a number of modules in the Film and Television Studies BA, History BA and History MA programmes, and I am a Personal Tutor for History students.
 I am also on the Working Group for the Media Archive for Central England (MACE).